Reverse Sod Swap, The Swap – April 9th/10th 2024

 Mike Perry marking out turf circle, West Wales

-In 2024, with David Nash’s support, Perry has transplanted a circle of wildflower meadow from an East London Park into a West Wales sheep grazed field.
-The Welsh ‘sheep mown’ turf has gone to East London where it will be mowed regularly.
+In 2024, with David Nash’s support, Perry has transplanted a circle of ‘wilded’ turf from East London into a field in West Wales.
+The Welsh ‘sheep mown’ turf is now in East London (Springfield Park) where it is being mowed regularly.
 He’s called it ‘Reverse Sod Swap’.
-Mike is taking a piece of inner city ‘wildness’ to the countryside and bringing a piece of farmed countryside to the inner city.
+Mike has taken a piece of inner city ‘wildness’ to the countryside and brought a piece of farmed countryside to the inner city.
 Perry wants to highlight the impacts of enlightened ‘wilding’ of our inner city parks with the degrading impacts of monoculture farming in our National Parks, areas of so called ‘Outstanding Natural Beauty’.

-Welsh circle with turf removed, ready for London turf.
+Welsh turf circle removed, ready for exchange with London turf.

 Mike marking out circle with volunteers, Springfield Park, Hackney, London